September 2, 2025

 Qualified Person

-Technical information in this news release has been approved by Dorian L. (Dusty) Nicol, a Director and technical advisor of the Company (PG, FAusIMM), who is a Qualified Person (QP) for the purpose of National Instrument 43-101.
+Technical information in this news release has been approved by Dorian L. (Dusty) Nicol (PG, FAusIMM), a director and technical advisor of the Company, who is a Qualified Person (QP) for the purpose of National Instrument 43-101.

 About Honey Badger Silver Inc.